jsongo/hugo-page/themes/ananke/README.md

 ### As a Hugo Module (recommended)

-> ⚠️ If you installed a [Hugo binary](https://gohugo.io/getting-started/installing/#binary-cross-platform), you may not have Go installed on your machine.
+> ⚠️ If you installed a [[https://gohugo.io/getting-started/installing/#binary-cross-platform]], you may not have Go installed on your machine.
 To check if Go is installed:
 >
 > ```bash
 > go version